Today we’re going to talk about your Christmas marketing calen-

-So September and October are your prime Christmas pitching months.
+So May to October are your prime Christmas pitching months.

-In the preceding eight weeks or so, you want to be reaching out to any new stockists you’ve got your eye on, and snuggling up to the ones you’ve already got.
+You want to be reaching out to any new stockists you’ve got your eye on and snuggling up to the ones you’ve already got.

 Before we move on, a quick word about your existing stockists.